Upgrade from AX 2012 to Finance and Operations

 There are two main workstreams:

 - Technical workstream – This workstream is the process of running the data upgrade.
 Your business will enforce a limit on the amount of downtime that is allowed.
-During this downtime, neither AX 2012 nor Finance and Operations will be available.
+During this downtime, neither product database will be available.
 The technical workstream might have to performance-tune its data upgrade procedure to meet the business's downtime limit.

 - Functional workstream – After data upgrade, several configuration tasks will be required in the Finance and Operations environment.
 All these tasks must be documented and quantified, and a resource must be assigned to them, because they must fit together with the technical tasks within the business's downtime limit.